MicrosoftDocs/customer-insights/ci-docs/data-unification-update-contacts.md

 # Update the contact unification settings

-To review or change any unification settings once a unified contact profile has been created, perform the following steps.
+To review or change contact unification settings once a unified contact profile has been created, perform the following steps.
+To review or change customer or account unification settings once a unified profile has been created, see [Update the customer or account unification settings](data-unification-update.md).

 1. Go to **Data** > **Unify**.
 Under **Unify contacts**, the contact unification tiles display.